Article originally published January 13, 2017, several updates appear below:

 Michelle accelerated so she could turn her car around and come back to try and catch the dog before she got hit by a car.
 Sadly, by the time she made it back, it was too late.
+That's when Michelle knew: though this dog didn't have a smartphone or access to an Uber app, this was going to be the most important ride of her day, and her client couldn't pay the tab.

 It’s not the first time she’s been an incredible caretaker.
 Michelle started driving for Uber after quitting her job working in finance at an insurance company.
-She needed more flexible hours to spend time with her dog who was suffering from cancer.
+She needed more flexible hours to spend time with her dog, who was suffering from cancer.

 So what does Michelle do next?
-She drove the approximately 30 miles to the “The Pet Vet” in Frisco.
+She drove the approximately 30 miles to “The Pet Vet” in Frisco.
 Now there aren’t many vets who would take on a dog who had no one paying the tab.
 The vet here was clever and applied for an emergency grant to cover the bill.

 Meantime, Michelle says, her pet detective pal was trying to figure out if this dog had an owner.
 Turned out she had a microchip!
-Michelle says when Cindy called the number registered to the chip the person who answered acted like they didn’t have a dog and hung up!
+Michelle says when Cindy called the number registered to the chip, the person who answered acted like they didn’t have a dog and hung up!
 So now they had to figure out who could take this poor pup.

-Michelle stayed with the dog the entire day as the vet did X-rays, tests and bloodwork.
-The diagnosis: A dislocated shoulder, a torn ACL and a possible chip fracture on her ankle.
+Michelle stayed with the dog the entire day as the vet did X-rays, tests, and bloodwork.
+The diagnosis: A dislocated shoulder, a torn ACL, and a possible chip fracture on her ankle.
 Yikes!
 "She seemed depressed and sad.
-I could tell she was sweet and I knew she was hurt," Michelle said.
+I could tell she was sweet, and I knew she was hurt," Michelle said.

-As the clock clicked close to 6pm, Michelle wasn’t going to just leave this dog at the vet’s office.
+As the clock clicked close to 6 pm, Michelle wasn’t going to leave this dog at the vet’s office.

 Cue Dawn Ladny from Lucky Lab Rescue and Adoption.
 This incredible story of amazing people who rallied for this dog continues.